|

 studied quite a bit of this history and did all kind of extra home

-possible concerning my own parents and grand parents.
+possible concerning my own parents and grandparents.
 Do I dare to know?

 Do we want Verdrängung, repression?
-If Paul Celan is known for saying
+If Paul Celan is known for saying,

 Death is a master from Germany, I might add, Repression